ivan-kleshnin/unredux/docs/frameworks.md

 ### [CycleJS](https://github.com/cyclejs/cyclejs/)

 The design of Unredux is heavily inspired by CycleJS.
 I think CycleJS is based on two great and one bad ideas.
 The great ideas are: reactive dataflow and isolation approach.
-The bad idea is drivers.
+The bad idea is: drivers.

-I believe the Driver concept is broken on the very fundamental level.
+I believe the *driver* concept, like it is in CycleJS, is fundamentally broken.
 CycleJS drivers are said to "remove side effects from your code".
 And they really do it, but not in the sense you want.

 * Haskell(-like) + "do" syntax: *write code that looks like imperative, but is actually pure*.
 * CycleJS + drivers: *write code that looks like pure, but is actually imperative*.

-And no, this is not caused by monad vs observable API distinction.
+And no, this is not caused by monad/stream distinction.
 This is a design difference.

 Haskell approach is very grounded: side effects are sequential by nature so it's convenient to express them so.
 Meanwhile we don't want to break the language purity, so we express effects as functions under